Somanath-Raveendra-Bijjal/Project_1/README.md

-# Task1 : Excel File Parsing
+# Task 1: Excel File Parsing

 This repository contains a Python script to parse AWS parameters from an Excel file and extract relevant data.